thevinter/thevinter.github.io/dm-guide.md

 The action allows you to avoid all opportunity attacks (more on this later) **until your next turn**.

-### Doge
+### Dodge

 With the dodge action every enemy has disadvantage until your next turn if its attacking you, and you make DEX saving throws with advantage.
-If you're in doubt on what to do always take a Dodge action
+If you're in doubt on what to do always take a Dodge action.

 ### Help